-Contact time
+Contact Time

 Student contact time refers to the tutor-mediated time allocated to teaching, provision of guidance and feedback to students.
 This time includes activities that take place in face-to-face contexts such as on-campus lectures, seminars, demonstrations, tutorials, supervised laboratory workshops, practical classes, project supervision and external fieldwork or visits, as well as where tutors are available for one-to-one discussions and interaction by email.
-Student contact time also includes tutor-mediated activities that take place in online environments, which may be synchronous (using real-time digital tools such as Zoom or Blackboard Collaborate Ultra) or asynchronous (using digital tools such as tutor-moderated discussion forums or blogs often delivered through the School's virtual learning environment, Moodle).
-Online contact time is always characterised by personalised tutor presence and input within a specified time-frame.
 Module contact time will be defined in the individual module specifications and provided to students at the start of their programme.

-This definition is based on the one provided by the Quality Assurance Agency for Higher Education (QAA) Explaining contact hours (2011) guidance document, page 4 available here.
+This definition is based on the one provided by the Quality Assurance Agency for Higher Education (QAA) Explaining contact hours (2011).
 Student contact time, together with time allocated for independent study and assessment, determines the total student study hours for a module or programme.
 Although there are separate hours allocated for each of these activities, they should always be clearly linked together to support effective learning.